• Skip to primary navigation

 Farinata, the chickpea marvel, is both simple and sublime.
 It's gluten-free, making it a favorite for all.

-We’ve all been there.
-You’ve whipped up a batch of this Italian classic, then scratched your heads, wondering, “What on earth do I serve with this?”
-No sweat.
-We’ve got you covered with seven top-notch sidekicks that will elevate your farinata game to legendary status.
+You've whipped up a batch of this Italian classic, then scratched your heads, wondering, "What on earth do I serve with this?

 Prepare for a lineup that's as varied as our group of friends.

-Creamy food or refreshing salads could be the best option for a farinata?
-Scroll along to discover the best side dishes for this Italian pancake.
+Creamy food or refreshing salads could be the best option for a farinata? - or consider chili party side ideas for crowds when feeding a larger group.

 1 - Caprese Salad Skewers

-Don’t know what the name means?
-Simply put, it is a salad where the ingredients are skewered to make it easier to eat.
+Don't know what the name means? it is a salad where the ingredients are skewered to make it easier to eat.

 But why is it on the list?
-Because it goes well with the beany farinata and gives a refreshing flavor.
+Because it goes well with the beany farinata and gives a refreshing flavor, similar to Caprese chicken side ideas for freshness.

 The ingredients of a Caprese salad include red cherry tomatoes, fresh basil leaves, mozzarella cheese, and olive oil or balsamic.